JosePFs/moodle-filter_tabs/README.md

 Changes
 -------

+* 2015-08-31 - Remove experimental status for Bootstrap tabs and make them default.
+Settings of existing installations won't be changed.
 * 2015-08-31 - Check compatibility for Moodle 2.9, no functionality change
 * 2015-01-23 - Check compatibility for Moodle 2.8, no functionality change
 * 2015-01-23 - Bugfix: Bootstrap tabs interfered custom menu; the filter now loads only bootstrap-tabs.js and not the complete bootstrap.js library anymore